Priyaa1509/Financial-Data-Analysis/README.md

-# Company Financial Performance Analysis & Classification
+# Financial Data Analysis and Profitability Classification Using Machine Learning
 This project analyzes financial data of tech companies and builds a machine learning pipeline to study patterns and cluster companies based on financial performance.
 Later, a supervised learning pipeline is built using a manually engineered target.

 ## Features